Simulations of $^{60}$Fe entrained in ejecta from a near-Earth supernova: Effects of observer motion: Conclusions

 \item The single-peaked nature of the \Fe{} histories implies that the two distinct peaks seen in \citet{Wallner742} indeed require two supernovae.
 Whether single explosions in non-uniform ISM models could reproduce such features remains a question for future work.

 \end{itemize}

-The future development of the numerical methods presented in this paper may include more sophisticated initial conditions for the inhomogeneous ISM, multiple supernova explosions, more realistic trajectories of the Solar System that agree with galaxy dynamics.
+The future development of the numerical methods presented in this paper may include more sophisticated initial conditions for the inhomogeneous ISM, multiple supernova explosions, more realistic trajectories of the Solar System within the local Galactic potential.
 Ultimately such a hydrodynamic simulation should be run in conjunction with the simulation of the decoupled dust propagation in order to fully and self-consistently track the distribution of the ejecta in the galactic disk.
+These models also provide the initial conditions for studies of the propagation of supernova plasma and dust into the Solar System.

 In closing, we note that \citet{Wallner742} has reported the detection of \Pu{244} in a ferromanganese crust, with less time resolution but in layers reaching to $\sim 10$ Myr.
 This exciting result probes the origin of the heaviest elements in the {\em r}-process. \citet{Wang2021} and Wang et al~(in preparation) argue that the measured \Fe/\Pu{244} ratio requires that both recent supernovae were unusual, or that a kilonova event $> 10$ Myr ago seeded the (proto)-Local Bubble with \Pu{244} and other {\em r}-process species.
 These scenarios cry out for further investigation that builds on the present work.